 Dean of Students Jenice Bosch:

-Jenice Bosch began her journey with James Irwin Charter Academy in the fall of the 2016-17 school year.
+Jenice Bosch began her journey with James Irwin Elementary School - Howard Campus in the fall of the 2016-17 school year.
 She came in as a 4th grade instructional assistant and continued that path for two years.
 At the end of the 2017-18 school year, Jenice was offered the Dean position, which she humbly accepted.
 Jenice is fueled by her passion and understanding that no student should be left behind, but rather all students can learn and will succeed when the right amount of tools are combined with love, support, and positive motivation.

 Jenice has a strong background in classroom management, positive behavioral support, and restorative discipline practices ranging from Pre K to 5th grade.
 Mrs. Bosch aspires to further her passion in mentoring teachers, serving students, and continuing her partnership with parents.